smarttv-dev/smart-tv/apps/docs/README.md

 ## Contributing

-This app is part of an open-source project (MIT License).
+This app is part of an open-source project (BSD 3-Clause License).
 Contributions are welcome!

 ## Learn More